ga-curriculum/dom-events/concepts/README.md

 ## What are DOM events?

-Similar to how we use the term outside of programming, events are things that happen in a system which we can react to.

-DOM events are actions that produce a signal that something has happened on the DOM, and they provide the ability to automatically react to that event.
+Imagine DOM events as triggers on a web page.
+They are like signals that tell the web page when something has occurred, and then the web page can respond to that signal automatically.

-As a result, DOM events are the bedrock of web page interactivity.
+In other words, DOM events are like the building blocks that make web pages interactive.

 ## Why do we use DOM events?

+Programmers use DOM events to create interactive web pages.
+It's like giving the web page the ability to listen and respond to what users do.
+When you click a button or type something, the web page can react, making it dynamic and engaging.

-As programmers, we can write code which reacts to events that happen in the DOM - this allows us to implement *event-driven programming*.
+This allows us to implement *event-driven programming*.
 In event-driven programming, the majority of the code reacts to events triggered by users.

-We can make web pages dynamic and respond to user action by manipulating the DOM using JavaScript.
+This is made possible by using JavaScript to manipulate the DOM.

 For example, imagine a user is interacting with a small to-do application that looks like this: